WIZnet-ioNIC/WIZnet-PICO-C/examples/tftp/README.md

-# How to Test SNTP Example
+# How to Test TFTP client Example

 ## Step 1: Prepare software

-The following serial terminal program is required for SNTP example test, download and install from below link.
+The following serial terminal program is required for TFTP client example test, download and install from below link.

 - [**Tera Term**][link-tera_term]